FAIR-Chem/fairchem/docs/core/quickstart.md

 Using pre-trained models in ASE
 ----------

-1. First, install OCP in a fresh python environment using one of the approaches in [installation documentation](install).
+1. First, install `fairchem` in a fresh python environment using one of the approaches in [installation documentation](install).
 2. See what pre-trained potentials are available

 ```{code-cell} ipython3